 Welcome from the President

-Welcome to 2014 and the Chinese Year of the Horse!
+Welcome to the start of the 2014-15 FAFLRT Year!

 I am looking forward to an exciting year building upon the work of FAFLRT leadership to date!
 In a time when our profession is evolving and federal funding is uncertain, much opportunity exists to build and expand on the role of FAFLRT both within the ALA and in the federal librarian community.
 It is my goal that in the coming year, FAFLRT accomplishes these objectives through (1) increased engagement with our membership and (2) leveraging existing and forging new partnerships within and outside of ALA.

 Achieving the strategic goals I outlined above includes completing work begun under the leadership of Immediate Past President Virginia Sanchez and the 2013-14 Board:

 - Rebrand FAFLRT communications (e.g., social media, Federal Librarian newsletter, and website) with the winner of the 2014 FAFLRT logo contest;

 - Establish new and continue existing liaison relationships with relevant ALA committees and round tables;

 - Continue fundraising efforts which will support high-quality, relevant speakers, scholarships, and other initiatives for FAFLRT events; and

 - Expand programming to virtual outlets and beyond ALA Midwinter and Annual conferences to enable more participation from FAFLRT members in our activities.